-The song “Have Yourself a Merry Little Christmas” keeps playing in my head.
+The song “Have Yourself a Merry Little Christmas” has been playing on repeat in my head.
 It’s kind of like a slap in the face at times, because there’s a chance this year it really will be just me celebrating by myself.
 If we’re lucky, we may get to spend time with our immediate family, but it will be a little different.
 We won’t give each other hugs, and we’ll try to keep 6 feet apart.

 There’s also a chance that I’ll be in quarantine in my bedroom if the COVID test I took on Friday comes back positive.
 It’s more than likely just a bad sinus infection for me, but there’s always that fear that I’ve got the virus.